 In its almost 5 centuries of existence, Cartagena de Indias, also known as the heroic or the stone corral, has played an important role in the cultural and economic development of the region.
-From its beginnings in colonial times, and thanks to the importance it gained for the Spaniards, it began to develop into one of the most important ports in America until become today an obligatory step for tourists from all over the world who visit the Colombian Caribbean.
+From its beginnings in colonial times, and thanks to the importance it gained for the Spanish, it began to develop gradually until it became one of the most important ports in America and today becomes a mandatory step for tourists from all over the world that visit the Colombian Caribbean.

-Since the approach to the Rafael Núñez International Airport begins, you can begin to see the Caribbean coast with its beautiful beaches and paradisiacal islands; and as the descent continues you can see how little by little this beautiful and welcoming city appears before your eyes.
+Since the approach to the Rafael Núñez International Airport begins, you can start to see the Caribbean coast with its beautiful beaches and paradisal islands; and as the descent continues you can see how little by little this beautiful and welcoming city appears before your eyes.
 Cartagena de Indias has a singular mixture of different architectural periods, passing through the colonial and republican to modern buildings and shopping centers.
-This contrast in its architecture makes it a unique city in its kind.
+This contrast in its architecture makes it a unique city of its kind.